ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose_cylc.md

 !!! warning
     Before running a configuration, make sure to follow the initial setup for it (e.g., setting the correct compute project and storage resources).
 For details, follow the instructions relative to your specific model in the [Run a model](/models/run_a_model) page.

-To run the configuration, execute the following command from within the configuration directory:
+To run the configuration:

 ```
+cd ~/roses/<suite-id>
 rose suite-run
 ```

-This launches the _Rose/Cylc_ configuration and opens the _Cylc_ GUI (if you are running on the login node and the GUI doesn't appear, make sure you connected with [X11 forwarding](#x11-forwarding) enabled).
-If you closed the GUI and want to re-open it, navigate to the configuration directory and run:
+This moves you into the configuration directory, launches the _Rose/Cylc_ configuration and opens the _Cylc_ GUI (if you are running on the login node and the GUI doesn't appear, make sure you connected with [X11 forwarding](#x11-forwarding) enabled).
+If you closed the GUI and want to re-open it, run:

 ```
+cd ~/roses/<suite-id>
 rose suite-gcontrol &
 ```